Herbs List

 Part Used: Roots, rhizomes

 Astragalus is one of the most popular herbs in the traditional Chinese medicine system.
 It has been in use for over 2000 years.
 This herb is most often used as a diuretic and for lowering high blood pressure.
 Many people use it to treat upper respiratory infections as well as the common cold, as it seems to increase the production of white blood cells.
-Traditionally, this herb has also been used to increase energy, strengthen the immune system, treat excessive sweating, ulcers and diarrhea.
+Traditionally, this astragalus has also been used to increase energy, strengthen the immune system, treat excessive sweating, ulcers and diarrhea.

 See our Astragalus page for more in-depth information and pictures.